June 2020 update

-April was a relatively dry month for the Wessex region, with 73% (49 mm) of the monthly average rainfall.
-The majority of this rainfall occurred during the last half of the month.
-The rain received in the last six months (November to April) has been 120% of the long-term average, at 602 mm.
+May was an exceptionally dry month for the Wessex region, with just 10% (6 mm) of the monthly average rainfall.
+As a result, this was the driest May on record.
+Owing to the wet winter, the rain received in the last six months (December to May) has been 109% of the long-term average, at 493 mm.

-Surface reservoir storage declined slightly in April, and at the end of the month storage was 93% of total capacity.
+Surface reservoir storage declined steadily throughout May, and at the end of the month storage was 83% of total capacity.
+Pumped storage (where we pump water from rivers to top up storage in the surface reservoirs) is currently running into Luxhay reservoir.

 River flows are monitored on a daily basis to ensure stream supports are switched on as the appropriate flow triggers are reached.
-River flows across the region decreased throughout most of April.
-The majority of flows in the north of the region ended the month slightly below average, whilst most flows in the south were normal for the time of year.
+River flows across the region decreased throughout May, and at the end of the month most flows were below average for the time of year.

 - Hullavington (1.5 Ml/d into Gauze Brook, nr Malmesbury)